sahandghavidel/ai-video-editor/docs/FFMPEG-Fonts.md

 A JSON mapping of common installed fonts and sample paths is available at `docs/ffmpeg-fonts.json` in this repository — feel free to use it for automation or CI tests.

+The UI font dropdown will now list the detected fonts plus these optional modern fonts when available: `Space Grotesk`, `JetBrains Mono`, `IBM Plex Sans`.
+If you want to bundle them in the repo, use `sh scripts/install_fonts.sh` and regenerate the JSON mapping.

 ### Popular fonts NOT installed (check and install if you need them)

 The Google-fonts/modern list you provided contains many great fonts that are _not_ installed by default on macOS (e.g., Inter, Roboto, Montserrat, Poppins, JetBrains Mono, Fira Code).
 These will not be found by `fc-list` until installed.